 Ice balls are all the rage in the bar industry these days.
 The presses turn the boring ice cube into a spherical piece of art that perfectly accents a delicious beverage.

-Finally, the precise process needed for making ice ball presses means they take longer to produce than silicon or plastic ice molds, and as we know, time is money.
+Generally speaking, ice ball presses are so expensive because they are made primarily of 5 pounds of metal that is very costly.
+Also, ice ball presses require exact measurements and precision in manufacturing, meaning they take longer to produce than silicon or plastic ice molds, and as we know, time is money.

 - Breaking Down The Cost Of Ice Ball Presses